drnhng/mini-incident-dashboard/README.md

 npm start
 ```

-The app should now be running at `http://localhost:3000` and connected to the mock GraphQL backend at `http:localhost:4000`.
+The app should now be running at `http://localhost:3000` and connected to the GraphQL backend at `http:localhost:4000/graphql`.

 ---